mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 | user | Name of the user who has the BRAIN|
 | name | Name of the BRAIN |

+## BRAIN Status Websocket

+\\Ryan to add new content here.
+\\ Not sure what you want to name this to differentiate from the REST API section above?

 # Project Files